-d.
+e.
 Special Syllabus Requirements.
 There are no SSRs for this phase of training.

-e.
+f.
 ATJ Reviews.
-Class Advisors will conduct jacket reviews at least monthly.
-SMS students require weekly ATJ reviews.
+The Class Advisor (CA) or other qualified flight instructor shall conduct jacket reviews at least weekly.
+Additionally, SMS students require weekly ATJ reviews from the Student Control Officer.